wookey-project/wookeypedia/sphinx/source/tataouine/newdriver.rst

 .. danger::
    Don't try to declare any ressource (device or other) out of the early_init function, as other functions are called after the end of the init phase.
 The kernel refuses any ressource registration until the init phase is completed

-The early_init function typically use the sys_init(INIT_DEVACCESS) EwoK syscall to request a new device.
+The early_init function typically uses the sys_init(INIT_DEVACCESS) EwoK syscall to request a new device.
 The complete usage of this syscall to declare a new device is explained in the :ref:`EwoK complete API explanation <ewok-devices>`.

 .. hint::
-   Be careful to the way devices have to be declared.
-GPIOs, IRQs and Posthooks principles are deeply described in the :ref:`EwoK API documentation <ewok-devices>` and must be scrupulously respected
+   Be careful of the way devices have to be declared.
+GPIOs, IRQs and Posthooks principles are deeply described in the :ref:`EwoK API documentation <ewok-devices>` and must be respected

-As explained before, fullfilling the device informations is done for most of the device informations, by using the generated device header.
+As explained before, fulfilling the device information is done for most of the device elements by using the generated device header.
 When using the generated header described in the :ref:`Hardware layout <layout>` page, a typical device declaration would look like the following::

    static device_t  aio4237_dev;